- has been in direct contact with biological, chemical, or radioactive materials, or

 Moving Chemicals or Hazardous Materials Requiring Transportation/Moving Outdoors

 - Package each category of chemical hazard class into separate, sturdy cardboard boxes, or plastic tubs/bins.
 Single layer only.
 Use paper or other cushioning material between bottles to prevent breakage during handling and transportation.
 Do not pack boxes/tub too heavy, maximum 25 pounds total weight per box.
-EH&S can loan plastic tubs.
+The Safety team can loan plastic tubs.

 - Label the outside of each box/tub with the following:

 - Principle investigators name and contact phone number

 - The new facility’s Laboratory Number where chemicals are to be taken